-INTRODUCTION TO ECONOMIC ANALYSIS 244 For engineering majors.
+244 INTRODUCTION TO ECONOMIC ANALYSIS 3 credits For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
 No credit to a student who has completed 3250:200, 201.

-248 CONSUMER ECONOMICS Spending habits of American consumers, influences affecting finance, budget planning, saving programs, installment buying, insurance, investments, housing finance.
+248 CONSUMER ECONOMICS 3 credits Spending habits of American consumers, influences affecting finance, budget planning, saving programs, installment buying, insurance, investments, housing finance.